1j01/slugg/SLUGG.md

 # SLUGG brainstorming document
+I have made a for literally just for this line.
+PLZ IMPLMENT
 * physics
 	* jumping over the fences
 		* and not getting hit by things on levels above you